 delete and replace CONTINUOUS AIR BARRIER.
-BUILDING SITE.
-A combination contiguous area of materials and assemblies and that prevent is under the passage ownership or control of air through the building thermal envelope.
+A combination of materials and assemblies that prevent the passage of air through the building thermal envelope.

 delete and replace DEMAND RECIRCULATION WATER SYSTEM.
-A water distribution system having one or more recirculation pumps that pump water from a heated water supply pipe to the heated water fixture upon user demand via push-button at the fixture entity.
+A water distributionsystem having one or more recirculation pumps that pump water.
+Wall height shall be measured from a heated water supply pipe to the heated water fixture upon user demand via push-buttonat the fixture.